 There are always a few pupils in S1 who experience difficulty with basic literacy and who need individual support throughout their seconday school careers.
-An attempt to address this crucial problem with language has been made by the Support for Learning Department and is known as fast-tracking.
+An attempt to address this crucial problem with language has been made by The Learning Hub and is known as ‘Fast-tracking.’
 It has been running for many years now and the results from this intensive course are very encouraging.

 Two groups normally run for pupils in S1 from January until June.
 It then starts again for them in S2 and runs until December.
 It addresses problems with oral reading, reading comprehension and spelling.
-The tuition is in a small group situatiion of from 4-6 pupils.
+The tuition is in a small group situatiion.
 Each S1 pupil chosen will miss three or four periods from their normal classwork per week.
 It is hoped that this loss will be far outweighed by the overall benefits, which the pupils will receive from working in a small group, concentrating on basic literacy skills.

-The Homework Club runs within the Support for Learning Department every morning from 8.15am.
+The Homework Club runs within The Learning Hub every morning from 8.15am.
 It is for all pupils who require assistance with their homework.
 Pupils who have not been carrying out homework within classes and are referred to Pupil Support, will also use this time and support to catch up with homework not carried out.

 S1 Being my Best